Washington: The Evergreen State.

-Located in the Northwest corner of the United States, Washington State is the 42nd state, admitted to the union in 1889.
+Located in the “upper left corner” of the continental United States, Washington State is the 42nd state, admitted to the union in 1889.
 It is bordered by the Canadian province of British Columbia to the north, Idaho to the east, Oregon to the south and the Pacific Ocean to the west.

 The state is the 18th largest in the U.S. with 71,300 square miles of land.
-The state is 240 miles long and 360 miles wide and has a population of 7.06 million.
+Washington is 240 miles long and 360 miles wide and has a population of 7.9 million.

 Washington is in the Pacific time zone of the United States (UTC -8/-7).

 Sure, we could extol the virtues of our robust economy and depth of our industry sectors, but sometimes it’s the little things that make a big difference.
 Check out our Top 10 list of things that make Washington a great place to do business, from our diversity and pioneer spirit to our unbridled creativity.

 Washington State comes out on top in a number of key national rankings.
 Find out what others think of us and learn more about some other numbers that make Washington unique in the world (didn’t know we had 1,000 wineries, did you?).

 Washington’s relatively mild climate is closely tied to the state’s geography, so it’s only natural to cover them both in one place.
 From the rainforests along the Pacific Ocean to the dry, rolling plains inland, Washington has a climate to suit nearly anyone.

 Climate change is on everyone’s minds, but increasingly, business decisions will need to factor in climate when millions or even billions of dollars are on the line.
 See how climate change will affect Washington State in the decades to come.

 If you travel on business or like to go on vacation now and then, knowing how to get around is important.
 Find out more about our transportation system, from direct flights to international destinations to visiting relatives across town or across the country.